Building a PC: Most Expensive Computer Parts?

 If you want to do anything with overclocking or pushing the limits of the computer, then you need better cooling.

-Advanced cooling systems get a lot more expensive, and a mid-level cooling system is going to run between $80 and $150.
+Advanced computer cooling systems do get more expensive, however a mid-level cooling system is going to run between $80 and $150.

 If you want truly amazing cooling, it gets expensive pretty quickly.